How much caffeine in coffee does

 How much caffeine in coffee does Kirkland brand coffee actually have?

 Thank you for taking the time to contact me.
 Lantz.

 For those of you unfamiliar with Kirkland coffee, I suggest you read my article introducing quite a wide range of Kirkland coffee beans, first.
-Now, Lantz, I can only surmise that you're worried that you're consuming too much caffeine in coffee.
+Now, Lantz, I can only surmise that you're worried about consuming too much caffeine in coffee.
 Without my caffeine, I feel that coffee is less interesting.
-Perhaps something goes missing along with the decaf...
+Perhaps something goes missing along with the caffeine when it's decaffeinated...

 I also received this comment from a reader regarding the caffeine content of Kirkland Coffee.

 Kirkland seems to be evasive about its decaf coffee.What is the caffeine content in a 6 oz, cup of your 3 lb. can of decaf coffee.

 While Kirkland doesn't publish its caffeine content figures anywhere, it is reasonable to assume that their caffeine content is fairly standard, with a possible exception for the espresso.
 I believe that you'd be looking at about 150-200 mg of caffeine per 8oz cup.
 For their decaf coffee, it would be hard to guess but the FDA provides an estimate, depending on the processing, of between 2mg and 15mg per oz.

 How much caffeine in coffee are you drinking?